vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

-Validators are simple implementations of a new trait, `Validator`, that are able to collect information about the component before and after the validation run is completed, and be transformed into more human-friendly output to be shown at the conclusion of a component validation run, whether the component is in compliance or discrpeancies were observed.
+Validators are simple implementations of a new trait, `Validator`, that are able to collect information about the component before and after the validation run is completed, and be transformed into more human-friendly output to be shown at the conclusion of a component validation run, whether the component is in compliance or discrepancies were observed.

 Let's take a brief look at `Validator` trait: